*Find out how are Eddystone and iBeacon different. Click here to download the complete Beacon Industry Report.*

 Do Eddystone beacons need Bluetooth turned on?

-Eddystone beacons, like any other BLE beacons, broadcast a radio signal based on Bluetooth Low Energy.
+Eddystone beacons, like any other Bluetooth LE beacons, broadcast a radio signal based on Bluetooth Low Energy.
 A smartphone, in order to recognize and understand this signal, needs to have Bluetooth enabled.

 Can Android devices scan for Eddystone beacons in the background?

 Our SKDs support background monitoring right now.
 According to Google, there will be a native support for that with the release of Google Play services update (v7.8).

 Yes, it can.

 If they only have support for Bluetooth LE, there’s no reason why it shouldn’t.

 Is Eddystone for iOS capable of monitoring (running in background) and ranging (running in foreground)?

 Our iOS SDK supports ranging.
 In terms of monitoring, scanning on iOS doesn’t operate within CoreLocation (as it does for an iBeacon profile), but within CoreBluetooth.
 Therefore, Eddystone monitoring on iOS is less energy efficient and has fewer features.